Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Further ablation study

-In addition, we studied the performance of the pretrained baseline when using or not using the classification loss.
-The quantitative results can also be seen in \Cref{tab:ablation_experts}, where it is shown that the inclusion of the classification loss notably raises the performance of the network.
+In addition, we studied the impact of the classification loss on the pretrained baseline.
+The quantitative results can also be seen in \Cref{tab:ablation_experts}, where it is shown that the inclusion of the classification loss notably increases the performance of the network.
 In \Cref{fig:classification_comparison}, we present some qualitative results on the use of the original baseline and classification loss.
-Given all the images in the test sets of the AIO-Blur dataset, we apply CLIP~\cite{clip} and t-SNE~\cite{tsne} in cascade to the encoder features of different weights: random initialized weights, AIO-Blur weights without classification loss, AIO-Blur weights with classification loss, and original NAFNet architecture with classification loss.
-The trained weights show proper clustering, while the random weights do not, as expected.
-We expected to find some notable difference in the use of classification loss.
-However, all point clouds seem really similar.
-The main idea that can be extracted is that due to the similarity of the cluster plots of the original architecture and the proposed one, there is no need to invest in a large number of parameters during the encoder stage.
-Instead, these parameters should be considered for the task-specific restoration stage, i.e. the decoder layers.
-This reaffirms our proposed architecture compared to the original one.
+Given all the images in the test sets of the AIO-Blur dataset, we apply CLIP~\citep{clip} and t-SNE~\citep{tsne} in cascade to the encoder features of different weights: random initialized weights, AIO-Blur weights without classification loss, AIO-Blur weights with classification loss, and original NAFNet architecture with classification loss.
+As expected, trained weights produce distinct clusters while random weights do not.
+Contrary to our expectation, the point clouds for all trained models appear remarkably similar.
+The key insight is that the similarity between the cluster plots of the original and our proposed architecture suggests that a heavily parameterized encoder stage is unnecessary.
+Instead, parameters are more effectively allocated to the task-specific restoration stage in the decoder.
+This finding reinforces the advantage of our proposed architecture over the original design.